mdolab/pygeo/doc/update_pygeo.rst

 Result
 ======
-The deformed wing is show in the Figure below, along with the FFD grid.
+The deformed wing is show in the figure below, along with the FFD grid.
 The IGES result can be loaded into CAD to visualize the deformed shape in IGES file format.

 .. figure:: images/wingNew.png